demisto/content/Packs/Armis/Integrations/Armis/README.md

 ### armis-untag-device
 ***
-Remove a tag from a Device
+Removes a tag from a device.

 #### Base Command